labbati/mysqlbinlog-to-json/README.md

 Using the `mysql-to-json` docker image you can look at the mysqlbinlog output in a pretty printed json format.

+Under the hood, it uses [Maxwell](http://maxwells-daemon.io) to attach to the mysqlbinlog and export json output.

 ## Examples

 Given a table: